nvda-es/screenReaderTranslations/ru/userGuide.md

 * BRAILLEX Live 20, BRAILLEX Live and BRAILLEX Live Plus (USB and bluetooth)

 These displays do not support NVDA's automatic background braille display detection functionality.
+There is an option in the display's USB driver which can cause an issue with loading the display.
+Please try the following:

+1. Please make sure that you have installed the [latest driver](https://www.papenmeier-rehatechnik.de/en/service/downloadcenter/software/articles/software-braille-devices.html).
+1. Open the Windows Device Manager.
+1. Scroll down the list to "USB Controllers" or "USB Devices".
+1. Select "Papenmeier Braillex USB Device".
+1. Open the properties and switch to the "Advanced" tab.
+Sometimes the "Advanced" tab doesn't appear.
+If this is the case, disconnect the braille display from the computer, exit NVDA, wait a moment and reconnect the braille display.
+Repeat this 4 to 5 times if necessary.
+If the "Advanced" tab is still not displayed, please restart the computer.
+1. Disable the "Load VCP" option.

 Most devices have an Easy Access Bar (EAB) that allows intuitive and fast operation.
 The EAB can be moved in four directions where generally each direction has two switches.